laky/hn-slow-italian/README.md

 Note, this requires accounts for Open AI and Play.HT.
 Running this will incur costs to your accounts.
 Generally, the OpenAI GPT4 cost is about $1 to summarise the 5 links and generate an episode.
 The transcript will come out to usually around 1,500-2,000 words that will be taken from your Play.HT quota.

 This is a very quick and dirty implementation, errors when accessing the websites need to be handled better etc. Use at your own risk.

+Go to https://hn.lingually.ai/ to learn more.

+Follow and give feedback at https://twitter.com/LinguallyAI.